 6" Round Fieldstone Tower Building Instructions

 This page contains instructions on how to use mold #73 to build the round fieldstone tower.
-You will have to cast the mold 24 times to build the tower.
+You will have to cast the mold 26 times to build the tower in the large photo.
 I know that sounds like a lot of castings but this is a big tower.

 About Mold #73